dpoleselli/NWLL-Dibs-Collector/README.md

 # NWLL Dibs Collector

+DIBS is a volunteer sign up program used to manage umpire assignment by a local Little League that I am a part of.
+The goal of this project is to automate the exporting of data from DIBS to a format that can be analyzed.

-Node.js code for a Lambda function that leverages Puppeteer to download the latest DIBS data from nwllbaseball.com and save the data to a Google Sheet
+To do that, this app uses a Node.js Lambda function that leverages Puppeteer to download the latest DIBS data from nwllbaseball.com and save the data to a Google Sheet.

 ## Commands